Incident Types

 2. Make your desired changes (e.g., Add Fields or adjust Settings) and click Save.

-Disable Incident Types
+Disable or Enable Incident Types

 📘